coumbaya/feta/fedbench_precision_recall.md

 # FETA: precision and recall

-In this Section we present FETA, first, similarity and recall of queries executed in isolation and then precision/recall of concurently executed set of queries, both with the same query engine IP Address.
+In this Section we present FETA, first, similarity and recall of queries executed in isolation and, second, precision/recall of concurently executed set of queries, both with the same query engine IP Address.

 Summary